desicochrane/data-science-masters/README.md

 ## Study Plan Overview
 The study plan is to be divided into blocks, designed to be taken in sequence.
 These can be thought of as the study semesters / terms that universities and schools tend to use to structure their programs.

-* Block 0 - High school math (algebra, geometry, pre-calculus)
+* Block 0 - High school math (algebra, geometry, pre-calculus, probability and statistics)
-* Block 1 - College math (discrete math, linear algebra, and calculus)
+* Block 1 - College math (discrete math, linear algebra, calculus, probability)
 * Block 2 - Computational linear algebra and statistics, and introduction to artificial intelligence and introduction to machine learning
 * Block 3 - Algorithms and Deep Learning
 * ...